CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 4. Methods specific to interacting with the database.
 5. Routes for interacting with the API corresponding with actions to perform on a `Place`.

-Open up the [auto generated docs](http://127.0.0.1:8000/docs) in your browser, you should see these news endpoints listed.
+Open up the <a href='http://127.0.0.1:8000/docs' target='_blank'>auto-generated docs</a> in your browser, you should see these news endpoints listed.
 You can also interact with them.
 Try creating a few places using the "Post /places/" endpoint.
 Once that is done, use the "Get /places/" endpoint to retrieve them.

-## Conclusion
+<h2 id="conclusion">Conclusion</h2>

 In this article you:

-* Learned the basics of working with FastPI projects.
+- Learned the basics of working with FastPI projects.
-* Created a CRUD app for remote working locations.
+- Created a CRUD app for remote working locations.
-* Integrated a database with your application.
+- Integrated a database with your application.

 Congrats!
 You now have a fully functional API that serves a database of remote working locations.
 If you wanted to create something actual coding nomads could use, you'd probably want to create a client for your API: a website, a phone app, or even another API!
 Check out some of CodingNomad's other tutorials for information on these topics.

-To go more in depth with FastAPI, including how to deploy your application so that others can use it, check out the excellent [FastAPI Docs](https://fastapi.tiangolo.com)
+To go more in depth with FastAPI, including how to deploy your application so that others can use it, check out the excellent <a href='https://fastapi.tiangolo.com' target='_blank'>FastAPI Docs</a>.

 Happy Travels!